ajhenley/gitbook/switchstatements.md

 ####Your assignment
 Write a program using a switch statement to print the month names given the number of days in the month.
-If the user enters 30 then the program will say:
+If the user enters 30 then the program will display:
 "Thirty days has September,April, June, and November"